2011–12 Anorthosis Famagusta FC season: November

 Anorthosis Famagusta defeated Ermis Aradippou 1–0 in Andonis Papadopoulos on November 7.
 Jan Rezek opened the score at the 25th minute after a personal effort of the Colombian Ricardo Laborde from the left side.
 Many missed opportunities, with ten final stages of Roni Levi's team and only one apt, conscientious but completely harmless aggressively Mercury.
 Fourth victory and first since taking the Ronnie Levy for "great lady", which reached 16 points and fourth place on standings.
 MVP: Ricardo Laborde.
 The most active player in the game of Anorthosis and creator of goals scored by Rezek.
 The Colombian lost opportunities to scorer and anointed many troubled defense of Mercury, before leaving injured in the last minute.

 Anorthosis Famagusta defeated Anagennisi Dherynia away 2–0 on November 19.
-Anorthosis confirmed the upward trend with an excellent display to beat Renaissance 2-0 thanks to goals from Ioannis Okkas the 40th minute and 69th in the Ricardo Laborde.
+Anorthosis went on to beat Renaissance 2-0 due to goals from Ioannis Okkas in the 40th and 69th minutes in the Ricardo Laborde.
 The Colombian was a player, "key" for guests, since apart from the excellent goals, all incursions famagustian began his feet ...
 The struggle became aggressive "monologue" for Anorthosis, since in the fifth minute the Laborde got nice shots after individual effort and the ball stopped at the crossbar Mastro helpless to react.
 In the 24th minute came the second crossbar to lift when Okkas after a corner found himself in, grabbed the header, but again the crossbar "saved" the Renaissance.
 In the second half, Anorthosis showed to have put "leisurely" in the match with the Renaissance shyly coming to leverage, but in the 54th minute came the phase of "completed" in fact match.
 Pindonis silly way to try to block the free kick from the side Anorthosis, while yellow card already and rightly expelled by Marios Stamatis.
 So with 10 players, the lift continued to push for the second goal, but without much success.
 All this so that the best player of the match, the Laborde decided to take the game over...
 The Colombian came in 69th minute in the Dherynia and with a single shot "lightning" Mastro, writing the 2–0.
 MVP: The Laborde was "driving" force behind Anorthosis at the center, created the first goal and scored the second goal of the amazing "Lady".